SQL Database Repair

 • Download and launch the Stellar Repair for MS SQL Technician and select the Stellar Backup Extractor for MS SQL module.

 • A dialog box will open.
-You can use the ‘Browse’ open to select the file (if you know the location) or use the ‘Search’ option to locate the .bak file in your system.
+You can use the ‘Browse’ open to select the file (if you know the location) or use the ‘Search’ option to locate the .bak file on your system.

 • Choose the file from which you want to extract data and click Scan.